yonghanjung/yonghanjung.github.io/_pages/prospective-students.md

 **Our Rhythm: Discipline and Consistency**

 Success in research does not come from irregular bursts of effort.
-It emerges from _steady, sustainable, disciplined, and focused work over time_.
+It emerges from steady, sustainable, disciplined, and focused work over time.
 This is not about watching the clock; it is about sustaining momentum and building habits that support long-term excellence.
-Synchronizing with daylight hours is not only healthy but also makes collaboration smoother and more effective.
-Just as private companies expect a standard 9-to-5 commitment, I expect the same baseline professionalism for research.
+Just as most industries expect a standard 9-to-5 commitment, I expect a shared baseline of professionalism in research (and synchronizing with daylight hours is not only healthy but also makes collaboration smoother and more effective).

 **Our Focus: Causal Inference First**